iotaledger/goshimmer/documentation/docs/implementation_design/object_storage.md

 ---
-description: ObjectStorage is used as a base data structure for many data collection elements such as `branchStorage`, `conflictStorage`, `blockStorage` amongst others.
+description: ObjectStorage is used as a base data structure for many data collection elements such as `conflictStorage`, `conflictStorage`, `blockStorage` amongst others.
 image: /img/logo/goshimmer_light.png
 keywords:
 - storage